amrfarid140/webrtc-android-codelab/README.md

 ### Setting the video output

-Native WebRTC library relies on `SurfaceViewRenderer` view to output the videp data.
+Native WebRTC library relies on `SurfaceViewRenderer` view to output the video data.
 It's a `SurfaceView` that is setup to work will the callbacks of other WebRTC functionalities.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>